NRCHKB/node-red-contrib-homekit-docker/README.md

 docker run -d --net=host -v ~/node-red-homekit:/data --restart always --name node-red-homekit nrchkb/node-red-homekit
 ```

+This runs the container based on the latest `nrchkb/node-red-homekit` image and retains your flows!

 ### Synology

 Synology users need to add the environment variable DSM_HOSTNAME.